 In 2015, Narha was voted as the President of ASIM.

 Under her leadership, AISM has successfully organized several fundraising activities, sanitation activities, donated truckloads of medical supplies & equipment to the hospital in Saint-Marc, structural rehabilitation work to the Cathedral and the Prison building in Saint-Marc.
 More recently, in cooperation with Mano-a-Mano of Dr. Cordero in Roselle Park, and Saint Trinitas Hospital, AISM has donated an ambulance to the hospital in Saint-Marc.
 These charitable contributions do make a difference in people's lives throughout the region where Narha is originally from.

-Narha married her Haitian husband in 2003, she is a proud wife and mother of a teenage daughter and twin boys.
+Married in 2003, Narhaa is a proud wife and mother of a teenage daughter and twin boys.

 Narha's Personal message